bananaturtlesandwich/UE4-Modding-Guide/docs/Concepts.md

 ### Cooking
 - Before being put in a pak file, assets undergo a process called cooking where the data used by the engine is erased so only the data needed for the game is in the final pak
 - Cooked assets are not able to be edited in the engine however they can be edited through the use of programs such as [UAssetGUI](https://github.com/atenfyr/UAssetGUI)
+### .uasset,.uexp and .ubulk files
+- Asset data is stored in .uasset files both before and after packaging